A paradox in the quantum-mechanical treatment of destructive measurements on photons

 \section{Abstract}

-Measurements on photons are frequently cited as confirmations of predictions of quantum mechanics, in particular in the context of Bell's theorem.
-In this paper we show, however, that we cannot ever claim to have measured a property of a photon if we treat destructive measurements on photons in the framework of orthodox quantum mechanics.
+Measurements on photons are frequently cited as confirmations of predictions of quantum mechanics (QM), in particular in the context of Bell's theorem.
+In this paper we show, however, that we cannot ever claim to have measured a property of a photon if we treat a destructive measurement {of the value of a property of a photon prepared in a superposition of eigenstates} in the framework of orthodox QM.